-Note 13: Commitments and Contingent Liabilities
+Note 12: Commitments and Contingent Liabilities

 Loan commitments are agreements to lend to a customer provided there is no violation of any condition established in the agreement.
 Commitments generally have fixed expiration dates or other termination clauses.
 Since many of the commitments are expected to expire without being drawn upon, the total commitment amounts do not necessarily represent future funding requirements.
 Loan commitments are subject to the Company's normal credit policies and collateral requirements.
-Unfunded loan commitments were \$278,598 thousand and \$272,646 thousand at December 31, 2018 and December 31, 2017, respectively.
+Unfunded loan commitments were \$265,311 thousand at December 31, 2019 and \$278,598 thousand at December 31, 2018.
 Standby letters of credit commit the Company to make payments on behalf of customers when certain specified future events occur.
 Standby letters of credit are primarily issued to support customers' short-term financing requirements and must meet the Company's normal credit policies and collateral requirements.
-Financial and performance standby letters of credit outstanding totaled \$2,772 thousand and \$19,263 thousand at December 31, 2018 and December 31, 2017, respectively.
-The Company had no commitments outstanding for commercial and similar letters of credit at December 31, 2018 and December 31, 2017.
-The Company had \$75 thousand in outstanding full recourse guarantees to a 3rd party credit card company at December 31, 2018.
-The Company had a reserve for unfunded commitments of \$2,308 thousand at December 31, 2018 and 2017, included in other liabilities.
+Financial and performance standby letters of credit outstanding totaled \$3,099 thousand at December 31, 2019 and \$2,772 thousand at December 31, 2018.
+The Company had no commitments outstanding for commercial and similar letters of credit at December 31, 2019 and December 31, 2018.
+The Company had \$550 thousand and \$75 thousand in outstanding full recourse guarantees to a 3rd party credit card company at December 31, 2019 and December 31, 2018, respectively.
+The Company had a reserve for unfunded commitments of \$2,160 thousand at December 31, 2019 and \$2,308 thousand at December 31, 2018, included in other liabilities.

 Due to the nature of its business, the Company is subject to various threatened or filed legal cases.
 Based on the advice of legal counsel, the Company does not expect such cases will have a material, adverse effect on its financial position or results of operations.
 Legal liabilities are accrued when obligations become probable and the amount can be reasonably estimated.
-In the third quarter 2018, the Company achieved a mediated settlement to dismiss a lawsuit, subject to court approval, and accrued a liability for \$3,500 thousand.
+In the second quarter 2019, the Company achieved a mediated settlement to dismiss a lawsuit and paid the resulting liability of \$252 thousand.

-The Company has determined that it will be obligated to provide refunds of revenue recognized in years prior to 2017 to some customers.
-The Company estimates the probable amount of these obligations will be \$5,542 thousand and accrued a liability for such amount in 2017; the estimated liability is subject to revision.
+The Company determined that it will be obligated to provide refunds of revenue recognized in years prior to 2018 to some customers.
+The Company initially estimated the probable amount of these obligations to be \$5,542 thousand and accrued a liability for such amount in 2017; based on additional information received in the second quarter 2019, the Company increased such liability to \$5,843 thousand by recognizing an expense of \$301 thousand.

-Note 14: Retirement Benefit Plans
+Note 13: Retirement Benefit Plans

 The Company sponsors a qualified defined contribution Deferred Profit-Sharing Plan covering substantially all of its salaried employees with one or more years of service.
-The costs charged to noninterest expense related to discretionary Company contributions to the Deferred Profit-Sharing Plan were \$1,057 thousand in 2018, \$944 thousand in 2017 and \$1,000 thousand in 2016.
+The costs charged to noninterest expense related to discretionary Company contributions to the Deferred Profit-Sharing Plan were \$1,000 thousand in 2019, \$1,057 thousand in 2018 and \$944 thousand in 2017.

 The Company also sponsors a qualified defined contribution Tax Deferred Savings/Retirement Plan (ESOP) covering salaried employees who become eligible to participate upon completion of a 90-day introductory period.
-The Tax Deferred Savings/ Retirement Plan (ESOP) allows employees to defer, on a pretax or after-tax basis, a portion of their salaries as contributions to this Plan.
+The Tax Deferred Savings/Retirement Plan (ESOP) allows employees to defer, on a pretax or after-tax basis, a portion of their salaries as contributions to this Plan.
 Participants may invest in several funds, including one fund that invests primarily in Westamerica Bancorporation common stock.
 The Company funds contributions to match participating employees' contributions, subject to certain limits.
-The matching contributions charged to compensation expense were \$1,052 thousand in 2018, \$1,098 thousand in 2017 and \$1,075 thousand in 2016.
+The matching contributions charged to compensation expense were \$986 thousand in 2019, \$1,052 thousand in 2018 and \$1,098 thousand in 2017.